deviantony/valigator/README.md

 ## Notifications

-A notification of failure is sent in the following cases:
+A notification of failure is sent via email in the following cases:

 * An error occured during the archive extraction
 * An error occured during the restoration phasis